Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 ::: callout-note
 ## <font size="5"> Note </font>

-<font size="4"> This is more advanced, but if you're active on GitHub or hope to be someday, then you'll come to love R projects for smoothly translating to GitHub repositories and vice versa! </font>
+<font size="4"> This is more advanced, but if you're active on GitHub or hope to be someday, then you'll come to love R projects for how smoothly they integrate with GitHub repositories! </font>
 :::

 -   Choose "New Directory" and then "New Project" to create a folder/project somewhere that makes sense for you.
 Give it a meaningful but short name like "Intro_to_R\_part2".
 Don't check any of the optional boxes for now.